facelessuser/coloraide/docs/src/markdown/compositing.md

 c3 = Color('#f5d311').set('alpha', 0.5)
 bg = Color('white')
 c1, c2, c3, bg
-c1.compose([c2, c3, bg], blend='normal', space="srgb")
+Color.layer([c1, c2, c3, bg], blend='normal', space="srgb")
 ```
 ///

-Lastly, if for any reason, it is desired to run compose with alpha compositing disabled (e.g. just run blending),
+Lastly, if for any reason, it is desired to layer colors with alpha compositing disabled (e.g. just run blending), then
-then you can simply set `operator` to `#!py3 False`.
+you can simply set `operator` to `#!py3 False`.

 Check out [Compositing Operators](#compositing-operators) to learn about the many variations that are supported.

 ## Complex Compositing

 We've covered alpha compositing and blending and have demonstrated their use with simple two color examples and
 multi-layered examples, but what about different blend modes mixed with alpha compositing?

 In this example, we will consider three circles, each with a unique color: `#!color #07c7ed`, `#!color #fc3d99`, and